Contributing to the advancement of the Sustainable Development Goals agenda

 RESPONSIBLE PROCUREMENT

-We work collaboratively with our third parties to extend our responsible management philosophy through our Third Party Code of Conduct, and to encourage more sustainable products and services.
-In 2023 and in 2024, as part of our continuous Third Party Code deployment, we reached out to new key suppliers, consultants, advisors and other business partners, asking them to confirm their compliance to the requirements of our Code.
-By engaging with suppliers and contractors, we have been able to source more environmentally friendly products, including renewable natural gas, among others, to reduce our GHG emissions.
+Power Corporation works collaboratively with its third parties to extend our responsible management philosophy through our Third Party Code of Conduct.
+In 2024, as part of our continuous Third Party Code deployment, we reached out to new key suppliers, consultants, advisors and other business partners, asking them to confirm their compliance to the requirements of our Code.
+We are also mindful about sourcing more sustainable products and services.
+For instance, since 2023, we have purchased renewable natural gas for our owned or managed buildings.

 In its Canadian operations, Great-West Lifeco specifically engages its critical suppliers to understand the products and services that could reduce the environmental footprint of its buildings, operations, and processes.
-Supplier evaluation and its Supplier Risk Management Policy includes sustainability, including climate change, as one of its considerations.
+Supplier evaluation and its Supplier Risk Management Policy include sustainability and climate change, as one of its considerations.
 This includes suppliers that support the company in improving the sustainability of its real estate assets, as well as other products and services that enable them to reduce energy, water, and material consumption (e.g. building equipment retrofits, utility providers, data centre optimization, LED lighting, paper, and building materials).
-Working collaboratively with these suppliers enables Great-West Lifeco to meet its green building certification targets and its GHG Scope 1 and 2 reduction target for Canadian properties.
 Great-West Lifeco is also a member of the Forest Stewardship Council (FSC) and has committed to using responsibly sourced paper and other forest products that meet the FSC's strict environmental and social standards.

-IGM Financial has several robust compliance policies, programs and controls that are regularly assessed and updated to align with changes in business models, client expectations and regulatory requirements.
-For instance, its Supplier Code of Conduct was put in place to address environmental and social risks in its supply chain and set out expectations for its suppliers.
-It includes provisions related to human rights and labour practices, and to improving environmental performance.
-They include ESG questions in all supplier RFPs to ensure alignment with their approach to sustainability.
-The company recently developed a company-wide Procurement Policy to guide it in sourcing, selecting and managing suppliers to meet their needs and mitigate potential risks.
-In addition, they launched a sustainable procurement program with a minimum weighting factor of 20% for ESG criteria in evaluating requests for proposals.
+IGM Financial has several compliance policies, programs and controls that are regularly assessed and updated to align with changes in business models, client expectations and regulatory requirements.
+For instance, its Supplier Code of Conduct includes provisions related to human rights and labour practices, and to improving environmental performance.
+IGM includes ESG questions in all supplier RFPs to ensure alignment with its approach to sustainability.
+The company developed a company-wide Procurement Policy to guide it in sourcing, selecting and managing suppliers to meet their needs and mitigate potential risks.
+In addition, it launched a sustainable procurement program with a minimum weighting factor of 20% for ESG criteria in evaluating requests for proposals.

 ENGAGEMENT